CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ## **Submit to Gradescope**

 Once you’ve completed and tested your Main.java program, submit it to the Gradescope assignment titled Lab1_Submission_Test.
+Note that the name Main begins with a capital letter.

 Go into Gradescope through our Canvas course.